FrostyX/infra-docs/dns.rst

 resolv.conf
 ===========

-In order to make the network more transparent to the admins we do a lot of search based relative names.
+In order to make the network more transparent to the admins, we do a lot of search based relative names.
 Below is a list of what a resolv.conf should look like.

 .. important::
-  Any machine that is not on our vpn or has not yet joined the vpn should _NOT_ have the vpn.fedoraproject.org search until after it has been added o the vpn (if it ever does)
+  Any machine that is not on our vpn or has not yet joined the vpn should _NOT_ have the vpn.fedoraproject.org search until after it has been added to the vpn (if it ever does)

 Phoenix
   ::